 Best tools for cohort analysis for Product teams #

 So how do you get started with cohort analysis?
 You could try commonly used tools like Google Analytics, but if you’re looking to extract insights regarding your SaaS product, and obtain meaningful engagement metrics, then you need something that is more in line with product analytics.
+Plus, these tools will give you a visually more informative cohort analysis report.

 Here are our top three recommendations.